 Under the theme New Horizons: Sustainability and Justice, the 2020 HDCA Conference aims to provide an enriching way to focus on fresh ideas, new directions, and different voices that take us into the future.

-The following keynote speakers have been confirmed for our conference (updates here soon):
+The following keynote speakers have been confirmed for our conference in its new all-online format (updates here soon):

 Professor of International Affairs and Director of Julien J. Studley Graduate Programs in International Affairs, The New School

 Director of the Human Development Report Office and lead author of the Human Development Report, United Nations Development Programme

 Professor of Indigenous Education, University of Waikato

 Faculty of Economics, University of Cambridge (Emeritus) / University of Santiago